davidbatetc/decision-trees/README.md

 ```

 ### Interactive environment
-In order to run the program in the interactive environment of *ghc* we can use the command.
+In order to run the program in the interactive environment of *ghc* we can use the command
 ```bash
 $ ghci dts.hs
 ```